TABLE OF CONTENTS

 - Burning Man Journal: Diversity & Radical Inclusion Series

 R.I.D.E.
 Stewardship Group

 Burning Man Project’s Radical Inclusion, Diversity, and Equity (R.I.D.E.)
-Stewardship Group is a cross-departmental team of key Burning Man Project leadership who hold pivotal roles across the entire Burning Man network, have interest and experience in R.I.D.E. work, and/or identify as people of color.
+Stewardship Group is a cross-departmental team of key Burning Man Project leadership who hold pivotal roles across the entire Burning Man network, have interest and experience in R.I.D.E. work.
 The Stewardship Group is responsible for prioritizing, managing, and advocating for the R.I.D.E. work across Burning Man Project staff, Black Rock City, and Burner communities in the US and internationally.
 The group is comprised of:

 - Bryant Tan (aka Level), City Planning and Placement Manager

 - Harley K. Dubois, Cultural Co-Founder and Chief Cultural Officer